 No, when the Hall Foundation Scholarship award is added to your student account, you cannot use these funds to pay for other expenses or request these funds to be transferred to your personal bank account.

 Yes, a student can retake a class and use their Hall Foundation Scholarship to pay for the class they retake.
-However, this will count toward a student’s 120 credits of awarded scholarship funds.

 No, the Hall Foundation scholarship will not cover any previous tuition, textbooks or other education related fees.
 Students must pay for their previous balances in order to register for classes and receive scholarship funds.